sfomuseum/go-lambda-container/README.md

 # go-lambda-container

-Example code for developing Go applications that can be run from the command line, as AWS Lambda functions and containerized Lambda functions.
+Example code for developing Go applications that can be run from the command line, as AWS Lambda functions or as containerized Lambda functions.

 ## Important